GriceTurrble/precommit-autoupdate-action/README.md

     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v4

-      - uses: griceturrble/precommit-autoupdate-action@v0
+      - uses: griceturrble/precommit-autoupdate-action@v1
         with:
           # All arguments below are optional
           # and are shown with their default values:

-          # token to use for authenticating to GitHub
+          # token to use for authenticating to GitHub.
           token: ${{ github.token }}
-          # Version of Python to use to install pre-commit:
+          # Version of Python to use to install pre-commit.
           python_version: "3.12"
-          # Version of Pre-commit to install:
+          # Version of Pre-commit to install.
           pre_commit_version: "4.0.1"
           # Path to the .pre-commit-config.yaml file.
           path_to_config: ".pre-commit-config.yaml"
           # Title of the PR created:
           pr_title: "pre-commit autoupdate"
-          # git branch that is pushed with these changes:
+          # git branch that is pushed with these changes.
           pr_branch_name: "ci/pre-commit-autoupdate"
-          # Whether to create the PR in draft mode
+          # Whether to create the PR in draft mode.
           create_as_draft: false
 ```